Associate a Relevance Generative Answering (RGA) model with a query pipeline

 -

-Enable rich text formatting for RGA-generated answers.
+Enable or disable rich text formatting for RGA-generated answers.

 -